lagbolt/library/TechServices.md

 Fobazi Ettarh & Chris Vidas (2022): “The Future of Libraries:” Vocational Awe in a “Post-COVID” World, The Serials Librarian, DOI: 10.1080/0361526X.2022.2028501

-[102]  The library serves Warren County, Virginia (population 40,727) from a single building in Front Royal.
+[2]  The library serves Warren County, Virginia (population 40,727) from a single building in Front Royal.
 So, a small library.

-[103]  I mention examples from the Bibliocommons OPAC a few times just because I happen to be familiar with it — it's what is used in Las Vegas.
-I wouldn't give any OPAC a passing grade.
+[3]  Hendren, Sarah, *What Can a Body Do?: How We Meet the Built World*, Riverhead Books, NY, 2020.  http://www.worldcat.org/oclc/1255977027

-For completeness, the Frederick OPAC is a TLC product.
+[4]  Drabinski, Emily.
+"Queering the catalog: Queer theory and the politics of correction."
+The Library Quarterly 83.2 (2013): 94-111.  https://doi.org/10.1086/669547

-[104] Beall, Jeffrey, 10 Ways to Improve Data Quality, American Libraries, Vol. 36, No. 3 (Mar., 2005), pp. 36-37
+[5] Beall, Jeffrey, 10 Ways to Improve Data Quality, American Libraries, Vol. 36, No. 3 (Mar., 2005), pp. 36-37

 Here's the tenth entry: